 If you’re looking for a good travel laptop in the ThinkPad family, take a look at the X-series first.
 They are the smallest and lightest, while still packing really impressive specs.
 In Apple’s lineup, the MacBook Air is the lightest, but most of the regular MacBooks and MacBook Pros are quite compact too (as they should be for such a high price).

 Don’t have that kind of cash on hand?
 No worries — just don’t fall for any budget brand PCs.
 If I absolutely didn’t want to spend $1,000 on a laptop, I still wouldn’t go with a brand new cheapo laptop from Walmart.
-I’d look at used laptops on eBay and Facebook Marketplace to find a durable, premium brand like a Lenovo ThinkPad.
+I’d look at used laptops on eBay and Facebook Marketplace, along with refurbs on Amazon, to find a durable, premium brand like a Lenovo ThinkPad.
 Even good laptops depreciate pretty quickly in resale value, so you can probably find something with 5+ years of life left in it for $400* or so, as long as you’re willing to reinstall the operating system from scratch.
 By checking out used models on eBay or Facebook Marketplace instead, you’ll save money and still get more bang for your buck.

 * This recommendation was written in 2021.
 As time goes on, the specific models, numbers, and prices will certainly change, but the fundamentals about which components are critical in a laptop have stayed the same for decades.
 This laptop buying guide was written to help you focus on the most important features to keep a computer running fast long into the future, regardless of what year you’re reading it in.